America's billion-dollar bet on US chipmaking – DW – 04/25/2024

 The long US presidential election campaign is well underway, and Joe Biden can use all the good economic news he can get.
 The economy, or at least voters' perception of it, will have a lot to do with his chances for reelection.

-In March, employers created over 300,000 jobs and unemployment stood at 3.8%.
-At the same time, March's inflation rate rose a bit over February and it is anyone's guess when interest rates will come down.
+In March, employers created more than 300,000 jobs and unemployment stood at 3.8%.
+At the same time, March's inflation rate rose a bit over February and it's anyone's guess when interest rates will come down.

 Is Taiwan's weakness America's advantage?

 One problem with this system is the vulnerability of global supply chains.
-Natural disasters, pandemics and human factors like embargos and armed conflicts have impacted supply chains, says Alan Rae, director of the Centers of Excellence and Advanced Technology at the University at Buffalo in New York.
+Natural disasters, pandemics and human factors like embargoes and armed conflicts have had an impact on supply chains, said Alan Rae, director of the Center of Excellence in Materials Informatics at the University at Buffalo in New York.

 Rae, an expert on semiconductor manufacturing with decades of experience, is a keen industry watcher.
 "Taiwan has done a superb job building a complete ecosystem for leading-edge chip production," he told DW.
 "Duplicating this will take significant money and effort but is achievable."